RB2277/JS-Password-Generator/README.md

 ## Description

-This is a random password generator build with JavaScript.
+This is a random password generator built with JavaScript.
 You are able to select various choices which will generate your password based off the criteria selected.

 ## Usage